nawawn/Azure-IaC/README.md

 **Note**: Storage Account Name - lowercase only, can't have dash or dot.

 __Deploy-AzManagedDiskVM.ps1__ Deploy Virtual Machine in Azure IaaS environment using the configuration template psd1 file.
-Along with the VM, this also deploys a Virutal Network with a subnet, a Virtual NIC for the VM and assign a Public IP address to the VM.
+Along with the VM, this also deploys a Virutal Network with a subnet, a Virtual NIC for the VM and assigns a Public IP address to the VM.